goddessastarte/crypto-intelligence-dashboard/README.md

-# crypto-intelligence-dashboard
+# market-insight-dashboard
-Streamlit dashboard for crypto analysis, trends, signals, and coin comparison using python
+Streamlit dashboard for market analysis, trends, signals, and coin comparison using python